biogui/simple-image-editor-with-opencv/README.md

 [![OpenCV](https://img.shields.io/badge/openCV-4.3.0-blueviolet.svg)](https://opencv.org/opencv-4-3-0/)
 [![license](https://img.shields.io/badge/license-MIT-blueviolet.svg)](https://github.com/biogui/simple-image-editor-with-openCV/blob/master/LICENSE)

+[EN]

+Hello, I'm Bio
-[EN] A simple toy project involving processing image using Python/OpenCV
+And this is simple toy project involving processing image using Python/OpenCV

 ## Usade
 Get the updated versions of Python and OpenCV module for python, if you don't have it just follow the tutorials linked below:
 * [Python](https://realpython.com/installing-python/)
 * [OpenCV](https://pypi.org/project/opencv-python/)

-After this, just run the following command:
+After that, in a Linux terminal or a Windows PowerShell, just run the following command in the folder with program

 `$ python imgEditor.py <file1 name> <file2 name> <file3 name> ...`

+There are three features in the program, just follow the instructions and choose what will be done within that set